The Heart of Justice

 The Heart of Justice, is a 1992 television film starring Eric Stoltz, Jennifer Connelly, Dermot Mulroney and Dennis Hopper.
-It was Vincent Price's final acting role before his death in 1993.
+It was Vincent Price's final on-screen performance before his death in 1993.

 Plot summary

 A desperate young man shoots five bullets into a well known successful author as he leaves a New York club and then turns the gun on himself.
 Questions surround this seemingly senseless murder and investigative reporter David Leader is assigned the case.
 David soon meets Emma Burgess, a beautiful woman who is directly involved in this case as David.
 She had an incestuous relationship with her brother Elliot (the gunman).
 Emma had also been involved with Austin Blair, the author whom Elliot believed, had revealed their "family" secret in his latest novel.
 As David tries to piece together the story he finds himself drawn into the inner circle of the wealthy Burgess family.